Skip to main content

 How much does a doctor's visit cost?

-A visit to the doctor usually costs between CHF 85 and CHF 150.
-The costs are usually covered by your health insurance, especially if your family doctor refers you to a specialist.
-However, it is advisable to check with your insurance company in advance to ensure that the costs are covered.
+A doctor's visit usually costs between CHF 85 and CHF 150.
+The costs are usually covered by your health insurance, especially if your general practitioner refers you to a specialist.
+However, it is advisable to check with your insurance company beforehand to ensure that the costs are covered.

-How much do I have to pay for cannabis medicine?
+How much do I have to pay for cannabis medication?

-Cannabis flowers: Prices range from 10 to 20 francs per gram with an average of 12 to 15 francs.
+Cannabis flowers: Prices range from 10 to 20 Swiss francs per gram, with an average of 12 to 15 Swiss francs.

-Cannabis oils, extracts and other products: The costs vary depending on the product type and quality and can vary from pharmacy to pharmacy.
+Cannabis oils, extracts and other products: Costs vary depending on the product type and quality and may differ from pharmacy to pharmacy.
 For specific pricing information, we recommend contacting your pharmacy directly.

-Support: For personal exchange and reports from other patients, visit our Telegram channel.
+Support: For personal exchange and testimonials from other patients, visit our Telegram channel.

 Can I have my cannabis medication delivered to my home?

-Yes, some pharmacies offer next day delivery for orders placed before 4:00 p.m.
-It is advisable to find out the exact ordering and shipping modalities from the respective pharmacies.
+Yes, some pharmacies offer next-day delivery for orders placed before 4:00 PM.
+It is advisable to contact the respective pharmacies to find out about the exact ordering and shipping procedures.

 How can I travel with my cannabis medication?

-You can get a cannabis passport issued, which gives you a 30-day portability within the Schengen area enabled.
-Please ask your doctor or pharmacy for further details.
+You can obtain a cannabis passport, which grants you a 30-day carry-on within the Schengen Area This is possible.
+Please ask your doctor or pharmacist for further details.

-Will my employer be informed that I use cannabis medicinally?
+Will my employer be informed that I use cannabis for medicinal purposes?

 No, your medical treatment and condition are confidential and protected by the right to medical privacy in Switzerland.

-The prescription quantity varies depending on individual needs and doctor's recommendation.
+The prescribed quantity varies depending on individual needs and medical recommendations.

-Is the quality of cannabis from the pharmacy better than that from the black market?
+Is the quality of cannabis from a pharmacy better than that from the black market?

-Yes, there are numerous dangers and uncertainties when purchasing cannabis on the black market.
-In contrast, dispensary cannabis is produced for medical use without the use of harmful chemicals or synthetic THC.
-Production takes place in accordance with the strict guidelines of GACP (Good Agricultural and Collection Practices), EU-GMP (Good Manufacturing Practice) and GDP (Good Distribution Practice) certifications.
-These quality standards ensure safe and consistent medical care for patients with cannabis.
+Yes, there are numerous dangers and uncertainties associated with acquiring cannabis on the black market.
+In contrast, cannabis from pharmacies is produced for medical use without the use of harmful chemicals or synthetic THC.
+Its production adheres to the strict guidelines of GACP (Good Agricultural and Collection Practices), EU-GMP (Good Manufacturing Practice), and GDP (Good Distribution Practice) certifications.
+These quality standards ensure a safe and consistent medical supply of cannabis for patients.

-The legal regulations on this are still being clarified.
-We recommend not driving under the influence of cannabis and are in dialogue with regulators to establish fair and safe guidelines.
+The legal regulations regarding this are still being clarified.
+We recommend not driving under the influence of cannabis and are in dialogue with regulatory authorities to establish fair and safe guidelines.

-Can I grow cannabis myself if I have a doctor's prescription?
+Am I allowed to grow cannabis myself if I have a doctor's prescription?

-No, unfortunately patients are not allowed to grow their own.
-This is regulated in the Narcotics Act.
-The Association MEDCAN does not agree with this.
-In the future, we will work harder to ensure that patients whose costs for the medical use of cannabis are not or only partially covered are given the right to grow their own cannabis.
+No, unfortunately, home cultivation by patients is prohibited.
+This is regulated by the Narcotics Act.
+The MEDCAN Association disagrees with this.
+In the future, we will increasingly advocate for patients whose costs for the medical use of cannabis are not covered or only partially covered, to have the right to grow their own.

 FAQs